 Use fresh lavender in salads.
 Its floral, faintly citrus-like flavor complements baby greens and pairs beautifully with mild goat cheese.
 Drop a sprig of fresh lavender into a glass of champagne, or sprinkle a few flowers on top of cake or sorbet.
 To use dried lavender, gently break up the dried blossoms with a mortar and pestle without crushing them into a powder.
 Dried lavender is appropriate anywhere you'd normally use rosemary, such as in rubs for meat or herbal breads.
 Make lavender sugar by storing dried lavender in a sealed container of white sugar for a few weeks.
 You can use the subtly flavored sugar for baking or coffee.

-Make sachets of dried lavender flowers by sewing lavender petals into small fabric bags to give as gifts.
+Make lavender sachets by sewing a small pouch and filling with dried lavender buds.
 Suggest the recipient slip the sachet under the pillow for nighttime relaxation or place it in a drawer to gently scent clothes.
-Packaged dried lavender blossoms in tea tins with instructions to steep in boiling water and drink to soothe the nerves and digestion.
+Remember to scrunch your sachet to continue to release the fragrance!
+Package dried lavender buds in tea tins with instructions to steep in boiling water and drink to soothe the nerves and digestion.
 Pack baked goods in a bed of dried lavender flowers for a sweet presentation.